wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

    system response
       The behavior of a :term:`system` over time for a given :term:`input`.

+   voltage
+      The measurement of how much an electric field is "pushing" electrons through a circuit.
+It is sometimes called "Electromotive Force", or "EMF".
+It is measured in units of "Volts" It always is defined between *two* points in a circuit.
+If one electron travels between two points that have one volt of EMF between them, it will have been accelerated to the point of having 1/6241509074000000000 joules of energy.

    x-dot
       :math:`\dot{\mathbf{x}}`, or x-dot: the derivative of the :term:`state` vector :math:`\mathbf{x}`.
 If the :term:`system` had just a velocity :term:`state`, then :math:`\dot{\mathbf{x}}` would represent the :term:`system`\'s acceleration.